JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 }
 ```

-Where `app` is (sort of) an extension of our `EventEmitter`!
-There are still a things that Probot does before running your code, but first...
+Where `app` is an instance of the `Application` class, which is (sort of) an extension of `EventEmitter!
+We'll look at that shortly - there are still a things that Probot does before running your code, but first...

 ### Why an EventEmitter API?

 To me, it's the inherent simplicity of "something happened, so now run this code."
 When an issue is opened on GitHub, run this code.
+This let's you focus on your app code, and not care what Probot is doing under the hood.
+Similar to something like Express's `app.get()`, but this let's you register multiple event handlers for the same event, and have an infinite list of events (since they're just strings).

 ## Authentication